MCP Server

 Gated Content

 Control access to your website's content.
-Create content groups, protect specific URLs
+Create content groups, protect specific URLs (including wildcards like /pro-content/*), and link subscription plans to grant access.

 Tools: createRestrictedUrlGroup, createRestrictedUrl, linkPlansToRestrictedUrlGroup